sogeuni/contents/abs/basic/special-characters.md

 - **Ctl-W**

-    When typing text on the console or in an xterm window, **Ctl-W** erases from the character under the cursor backwards to the first instance of [[special-characters#^WHITESPACEREF|whitespace]].
+    When typing text on the console or in an xterm window, **Ctl-W** erases from the character under the cursor backwards to the first instance of [[#Whitespace|whitespace]].
 In some settings, **Ctl-W** erases backwards to first non-alphanumeric character.

 - **Ctl-X**